michfinchy/first-repo/README.md

 # this is my first repository
-it is used for testing
+it is used for testing\n
 no other particular usage